Are you juggling multiple PBX systems for different clients or offices?

 You can find more details about the API adapter in this dedicated post.

-The classic connection scheme – a single app, a WebTrit back-end and cloud PBX system
+The classic connection scheme – a single app, a WebTrit backend and cloud PBX system

 Multiple VoIP PBX systems

-So this is clearly impractical – we cannot recommend this approach to providers with more than a handful of clients on individual PBX boxes.
+So this is clearly impractical.
+We cannot recommend this approach to providers with more than a handful of clients on individual PBX boxes.

-What can we do in order to use the same app, published in the app stores under one brand, and connected to a single WebTrit instance, but to allow it to connect to the correct PBX of Bob or Mary?
+So, what can we do in order to use the same app, published in the app stores under one brand, and connected to a single WebTrit instance, but to allow it to connect to the correct PBX of Bob or Mary?

-Multiple VoIP PBX systems – the right way
+Multiple VoIP PBX systems: The right way

 Multiple tenants and multiple adapters

-Technical details – how to use multi-tenancy in your applications
+Technical details: How to use multi-tenancy in your applications

-Identifying the tenant in app <-> WebTrit back-end communication
+Identifying the tenant in app <-> WebTrit backend communication

-When the app connects to the WebTrit back-end, if it wants to use a specific tenant ID, it simply adds /tenant/XYZ into the path of the API request.
-For example, to login user 101, which belongs to the tenant XYZ, the HTTP POST request is sent to https://demo.webtrit.com/tenant/XYZ/api/v1/session (as opposed to https://demo.webtrit.com/api/v1/session when we do not use tenants, so all users are considered to be under a single “default” tenant)
+When the app connects to the WebTrit backend, if it wants to use a specific tenant ID, it simply adds /tenant/XYZ into the path of the API request.
+For example, to login user 101, which belongs to the tenant XYZ, the HTTP POST request is sent to https://demo.webtrit.com/tenant/XYZ/api/v1/session.
+(As opposed to https://demo.webtrit.com/api/v1/session when we do not use tenants, so all users are considered to be under a single “default” tenant.)

 ABC – https://asterisk-adapter.aws.com